Flotsam and Jetsam (band): 2011–2013: Ugly Noise

 On September 19, 2011, Flotsam and Jetsam announced they had parted ways with Craig Nielson and reunited with founding drummer David-Smith.
 The band also announced a crowdfunding campaign on PledgeMusic to fund the recording of their next studio album.

 On June 13, 2012, the band announced Ugly Noise as the title of the next album.
 In July, guitarist Michael Gilbert said the album would feature songwriting contributions from former bassist Jason Newsted.
 The album was released on December 21, 2012.

 After tracking, Jason Ward was no longer able to commit to touring with the band any further due to his current personal commitments.
 He was replaced by Michael Spencer, who had previously replaced Newsted in 1986.

 During the tour, Edward Carlson started to have extreme physical pain in his lower back and numbness in his right arm.
 After the tour, an MRI revealed that he had bulging disks in his upper and lower back causing the dysfunction to occur.
 Flotsam and Jetsam then recruited guitarist Steve Conley of F5 to step in while they finished out their live commitments.

 2013–2014: No Place For Disgrace 2014

 No Place For Disgrace 2014 featured guest musicians Mark Simpson, Chris Poland and Tory Edwards.
-In June 2013, the band headlined at the Warriors of Metal Festival in Columbus Ohio.
+In June 2013, the band headlined at the Warriors of Metal Festival in Columbus, Ohio.

 Flotsam and Jetsam embarked on a 29-date European tour with Sepultura, Legion of the Damned and Mortillery.
 The tour kicked off on February 7, 2014, in Bochum, Germany.

 The band toured Europe four times in 2014 with a total of 40 shows in all.
 Returning home from Europe on August 11, the band planned to start writing for a new release in 2015.
 Michael Spencer and Steve Conley would be involved this time in the process.
 Spencer had written some material previously in 1987 that he took with him after his departure.
-Flotsam used at some of the archive material from Spencer.
+Flotsam used some of the archive material from Spencer.